Hecter94/EndlessSky-PluginArchive/Working/Galactic War/README.md

 High-DPI plugin for Galactic War:

-For 4k monitors or if ships look blurry, you can download this plugin for sprites with higher resolution;
+For 4k monitors or if ships/outfits look blurry, you can download this plugin for sprites with higher resolution;
 https://github.com/1010todd/Galactic-War-hi-dpi

-Lite version: (Outdated)
+Lite version: (Very Outdated)

 This version will have less animation frames and exclude @2x images to reduce memory required to load the plugin.
 Use this if you're using low end machines or 32 bit machines. https://mega.nz/file/8QpAAYhJ#H2vVusIAPKdlMZlzVNwTfTwzpV6tYQBsvZDXDdNhB54